 LinkedIn does not like “suspicious” behavior, that is, behavior that appears to be carried out by robots, not by humans and the tool can block your account.
 We call it “restricted”.

-Some tools are riskier than others, like Linked Helper.
+Some tools are riskier than others.
 In particular, LinkedIn does not like when an account is used in a certain country (for example France), to be used on the other side of the planet (for example in the USA) a few hours later.
 We therefore strongly recommend that you do not use cloud solutions (such as Meet-Alfred, we-connect, Phantombuster or Neodeal)